Kimserey/Arche/post.md

 The `Weather webpart` uses the `LocationPicker module` which returns its content plus a view on a location variable.
 The `Weather module` takes a location view and uses it to display the weather for this particular location.

-It is important to note that the `LocationPicker module` is not directly used in the `Weather module`. `Weather module` accepts a view as argument, it doesn't matter where the view comes from.
+It is important to note that the `LocationPicker module` is not directly used in the `Weather module`. `Weather module` accepts a view as an argument, it doesn't matter where the view comes from.
 It is the role of the webpart to bind the `LocationPicker module` location view result to the `Weather module` and to ensure that `LocationPicker` is not dependent on `Weather` and vice versa.
 Modules should not reference each other.

 ### Modules

 The last part of our architecture is the modules.
 We will have a look at `Weather module`, you can have a look at [the full code here](https://github.com/Kimserey/Arche/blob/master/Arche.Site/Modules.Weather.fs).
-First we defines a type that will represent the `Forecast`.
+We'll define a type that will represent the `Forecast`.

 ```
 type private Forecast = {